pragmatedev/vilare/README.md

 Components are the smallest units used to build websites supported by [Laravel Blade](https://laravel.com/docs/12.x/blade#rendering-components).
 They are available throughout the website and should include only the most basic functionalities to maintain simplicity.

-- Creation: `yarn vilare component create --type=button --id=button --title=Button`
+- Creation: `yarn vilare component create --type=component --id=button`
 - Usage: `<x-button />`

 ### Block

 Blocks are larger units integrated with [ACF and Gutenberg](https://www.advancedcustomfields.com/resources/blocks/), used to define the layout of the website.
 They can include more complex functionalities and utilize granular components.
 When possible, blocks should use [InnerBlocks](https://www.advancedcustomfields.com/resources/acf-blocks-using-innerblocks-and-parent-child-relationships/) to provide flexibility for clients and should [utilize container queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_queries) instead of traditional media queries.

-- Creation: `yarn vilare component create --type=block --id=newsletter --title=Newsletter`
+- Creation: `yarn vilare component create --type=block --id=newsletter`
 - Usage: `{!! block('newsletter')->render(['title' => 'custom title']) !!}`

 ### Template

 Templates are the largest components.
 Those defined in the theme are automatically resolved and rendered by WordPress.

-- Creation: `yarn vilare component create --type=template --id=article --title=Article`
+- Creation: `yarn vilare component create --type=template --id=article`
 - Usage: Choose page template from WordPress admin panel.

 ### Example